Using apostrophes to contract and combine words

-To learn how and when to use apostrophes to combine two words.
+To use apostrophes correctly to contract and combine words.

 This lesson includes:

 two videos to show you how to use apostrophes to combine two words

 Sometimes we contract words to make them easier to say or write.
 This means that we combine them together and make them smaller.

 We use an apostrophe for contraction to show when we have done this.

 Watch this short clip to learn how and when to use apostrophes for contraction.

 Apostrophes for contraction show that you omitted (left out) some letters when you joined them together.